Autodesk/maya-usd/docs/layers.md

 #### Hydra Renderer Plugin

 Layer manager defines Hydra renderer plugin that is used by all Proxy shapes for rendering.
-It can be set directly (`AL_usdmaya_LayerManger.renderPlugin`) or with command (`AL_usdmaya_ManageRenderer -setPlugin "Glimpse"`).
+It can be set directly (`AL_usdmaya_LayerManger.rendererPluginName`) or with command (`AL_usdmaya_ManageRenderer -setPlugin "Glimpse"`).
 List of available renderers is based on plugins discovered by USD.
 If there is more than one renderer plugin available a new menu entry USD > Renderer is added.